Man (40) dies after being injured in Cork city assault last month

 The man who has been named locally as James Duncan from Knocknaheeny on the city’s northside had suffered serious injuries when he was assaulted while attending a soup kitchen in Patrick Street on Septembe 12th.

+The assault occurred when a number of volunteers working with the homeless in Cork were providing hot meals for people living rough on the streets.
+Mr Duncan was working in an old person’s home up to a few months before his death.

-He was taken by ambulance to Cork University Hospital after suffering traumatic brain injuries in the incident.
+He was taken by ambulance to Mercy University Hospital after suffering traumatic brain injuries in the incident.
 He underwent emergency surgery before being put on ventilator.
+He was later transferred to Cork University Hospital (CUH).

 Mr Duncan was taken off the ventilator earlier this month but he died in the Intensive Care Unit at CUH at about 11am.